bermaldemirtass/SmartEdgeStream/README.md

 💡 Tip: For demo purposes, stream_simulator.py is limited to 10 entries for quick testing.
 You can modify the loop for continuous streaming.

- 📷 Dashboard Preview

-Example output from the real-time anomaly detection interface: